-There are three types of north: True north, Grid north, and Magnetic north.
+There are three types of the north: True north, Grid north, and Magnetic north.
 According to the American practical navigator Nathaniel Bowditch, the magnetic declination is the angle between the magnetic and geographical meridians at any place which is expressed in degrees and minutes east or west to indicate the direction of magnetic north from true north.

 What Is Magnetic Declination?